Photo from Unsplash

 Morning

-When William Carey was suffering from a dangerous illness, the enquiry was made, “If this sickness should prove fatal, what passage would you select as the text for your funeral sermon?”
-He replied, “Oh, I feel that such a poor sinful creature is unworthy to have anything said about him; but if a funeral sermon must be preached, let it be from the words, ‘Have mercy upon me, O God, according to Your loving-kindness; according unto the multitude of Your tender mercies—blot out my transgressions!’”
+When William Carey was suffering from a serious illness, someone asked, "If this sickness should prove fatal, what passage would you choose for your funeral sermon?"
+He replied, "Oh, I feel that such a poor sinful creature is unworthy of having anything said about him; but if a funeral sermon must be preached, let it be from the words, 'Have mercy upon me, O God, according to Your loving-kindness; according to the multitude of Your tender mercies—blot out my transgressions!'"

-In the same spirit of humility, he directed in his will that the following inscription and nothing more should be cut on his gravestone: “William Carey, a wretched, poor, and helpless worm—on Your kind arms I fall.”
+In the same spirit of humility, he directed in his will that only the following inscription should be engraved on his gravestone: "William Carey, a wretched, poor, and helpless worm—on Your kind arms I fall."

 Evening

-All the days of his separation shall he eat nothing that is made of the vine tree, from the kernels even to the husk. — Num 6:4
+All the days of his separation, he is not to eat anything that comes from the grapevine, not even the seeds or skins. — Num 6:4 BSB

 Morning and Evening - August 29